theunissenlab/kranky/README.md

 ## Kranky

 Kranky is a stimulus presentation system rolled in python to control the playback of auditory stimuli in neuroscience experiments.
 It is easy to control and modify, and integrates with open-ephys.
+It is implemented with multi-layered threaded buffers that should stream to basically any devices without issue.

-kranky is compatible with instructions for krank, a stimulus presenter and data acquisition program developed in the doupe lab.
+kranky is compatible with instructions for krank, a stimulus presenter and data acquisition program developed in the doupe lab by David .

 ## usage:
 see ./kranky -h